Bounds in simple hexagonal lattice and classification of 11-stick knots: Abstract

 \section{Abstract}

 The \textit{stick number} and the \textit{edge length} of a knot type in the simple hexagonal lattice (sh-lattice) are the minimal numbers of sticks and edges required, respectively, to construct a knot of the given type in sh-lattice.
 By introducing a linear transformation between lattices, we prove that for any given knot both values in the sh-lattice are strictly less than the values in the cubic lattice.
-Moreover, we find lower bounds for any given knot's stick number and edge length in sh-lattice using these properties in the cubic lattice.
 Finally, we show that the only non-trivial $11$-stick knots in the sh-lattice are the trefoil knot ($3_1$) and the figure-eight knot ($4_1$).